jhu-dvrk/dvrk-readthedocs/docs/pages/kit/from_ISI/Classic/introduction.rst

 History
 =======

-The first generation da Vinci, IS1200, also known as Standard or Classic, was developed in the late 1990s.
+The first generation da Vinci, IS1000 and IS1200 (also known as Standard or Classic) was developed in the late 1990s.
 It was retired from clinical use in 2012.

 .. note::